 Cryptocurrency Operations

 Cryptocurrency networks run in a similar way.
 Each blockchain operation generates its own procedure hash, commonly called TXID.
-This hash remains publicly visible plus serves as a way of verifying the transfer status along with relevant details.
+This hash remains publicly visible and can be used to verify the transaction’s status, amount, and wallet addresses.

 Crypto wallets and exchange accounts also show your payment status, amount and receiver details.